 How can you help?

-Things to help prevent foxes on private property:
+There are a number of things you can do to help prevent foxes on your property:

-- Lock up chickens, pet rabbits, guinea pigs etc in a secure enclosure overnight
+- lock up chickens, pet rabbits, guinea pigs and other small pets in a secure enclosure overnight

-- Remove fruit from the ground which has dropped from fruit trees
+- remove any fruit in your garden that has dropped from fruit trees

-- Do not set traps without a permit – most traps are prohibited under the Prevention of Cruelty to Animals Act 1986
+- do not poison foxes or set traps without a permit (most traps are prohibited by law).

-Foxes are declared as an Established Pest Animal in Victoria under the Catchment and Land Protection Act 1994.
-Under this act, landowners are responsible for the control of foxes private property.
+Foxes are declared as an Established Pest Animal in Victoria under the Catchment and Land Protection Act 1994 (Vic).
+Under this act, landowners are responsible for the control of foxes on private property.
 If you have an active fox den on your property, please contact a local pest control company.